dogada/fast-redux/README.md

 one reducer and you don't need to use constants for action types to match actions with reducers.
 You may see such fast-redux actions using well-known Redux DevTools and use its time traveling capabilities.

 Plays well with code splitting.
-You can dynamically import and  actions/reducers to the store during lifetime of the applications.
+You can dynamically import actions/reducers to the store during lifetime of the applications.

 Don't repeat yourself.
 Constants for action types aren't need (say goodbye to `switch` statements as well).